Whodiduexpect/out-of-control/README.md

 # BioTile source code
-The source code for our submission to the 2020 GMTK Game Jam: BioTile
+The source code for our submission to the 2020 GMTK Game Jam: bioTile